 - The sexual harassment victim is afraid to lose his/her job

 - The sexual harassment victim believes that somehow he/she misunderstood the harassment

 - The individual does not know how to go about reporting the sexual harassment

-The sexual harassment attorneys at the Derek T. Smith Law Group have committed themselves to making sure no individual would be subjected to the transgressions of sexual harassment in New Jersey without due process.
+The sexual harassment attorneys at the Derek T. Smith Law Group have committed themselves to making sure no individual would be subjected to the transgressions of sexual harassment in Newark, Jersey City or throughout New Jersey without due process.